islamneddar/jusmundi-2023/README.md

     npm run run-args [numbers...]
     ```

-4.2 Run the application with list of numbers from JSON file :
+4.2 Run the application with list of numbers from JSON file ( in /src/numbers.json) :
    ```bash
     npm run run-json-file
    ```